High Minimum Capital to Make the First Move

 According to the Ministry of Labor in Indonesia, the priority of hiring is reserved for local people.
 While investors can obtain their work and stay permits quite easily, foreign hiring is relatively challenging.
 Foreign hiring is usually approved if that particular position is impossible to be fulfilled by local hiring.

 Unless you are married to an Indonesian you can trust and have obtained a permanent residency (KITAP) after 2 years of marriage, always be cautious when choosing a local partner.
 The local partner can take over your business entity at any time when they want it.
-However, going through the process of special purpose vehicle selection with a trusted agency can eliminate the risks and put much control in your hand.

 It is easy to start a small business in Indonesia as the government doesn’t always monitor the paid-up capital.
 However, once your company is up and running, it is advisable to expand your business with sufficient funds.
 Most of the time, businesses stay small and informal because becoming big is very costly.
 As a result, limited by-laws, they lack access to capital, foreign hiring, and thereby find it harder to hit mega success.